“Bigger deals, bigger transactions, and bigger deals” are all on the menu at this world-famous Bakery.

 After applying online, successful candidates are asked to complete an online test.
 This is followed by a competency-based and strengths-based video interview.

 From here, those who make the grade – vacation scheme and training contract applicants alike – attend an assessment day which consists of four different exercises, including a group exercise, and candidates are interviewed by both partners and associates.
-“We interview as many non-law as we do law students, so there's not a lot of focus on legal terminology,” Beattie assures.
+“We interview as many non-law as we do law students, so there's not a lot of focus on legal terminology,” Roe assures.
 “Rather, the day is focused on your commercial awareness and ability to work with others.”

 Vacation scheme

-Baker McKenzie runs two Vacation Schemes in a year, one in spring and one in summer.
+Baker McKenzie runs two vacation schemes in a year, one in spring and one in summer.
 The spring and summer scheme both run for three weeks.
 Participants visit two practice areas during their placement; these are chosen based on their preferences submitted beforehand.
 The vacation scheme includes talks from each department, networking lunches with partners and associates, and a Q&A session with the management committee, plus social outings.

 All vacation schemers have an interview with a partner at the end of their visit.
-This takes the form of “a discussion about what they've learnt during the scheme and how they found the placement,” according to Beattie.
+This takes the form of “a discussion about what they've learnt during the scheme and how they found the placement,” according to Roe.

 Open days